Packaging Features That Are Important to Consumers

 1. Gather Customer Feedback

 To improve your product’s packaging, you need to know which features most concern your customers.
-Consumer surveys, feedback questionnaires and other contact strategies are an excellent way to engage your demographic and discover what matters to them.
+Consumer surveys, feedback questionnaires and other contact strategies are excellent ways to engage your demographic and discover what matters to them.
+Analyzing customer’s feedback will help you make more informed improvements and increase sales.

 2. Improve One Package Feature at a Time